mdapena/Angular-Project-Structure/README.md

 ## Tree Structure in a New Angular Application

-These instructions describe how to add this tree structure to a new Angular application that has been created using the Angular CLI.
-Remember to replace the value of **"project-name"** in the commands with the name of your new project.
+These instructions describe how to add this structure to a new Angular application that has been created using the Angular CLI.
+Remember to replace the value of **"project-name"** in the commands with the desired one.

 #### 1 - Create a new workspace and an initial application